Grocery Stores Are Too Exhausting, So I Order Online 98% Of The Time (Autistic Grocery Store Costs)

 The sensory overload from all of this happening simultaneously is overwhelming.
 Fluorescent lights, beeping registers, cart wheels screeching, people brushing past me in narrow aisles—my nervous system is maxed out within minutes.

-Why Waiting Until Next Day Is Worth It
+Why Waiting Until The Next Day Is Worth It

 Having an exact time to get my groceries helps with predictability.

 The catch?
 If I don't order a lot of groceries, my delivery time is often delayed several hours.
-Not common, but common enough to be problematic.
+It doesn’t happen every time, but it happens enough that I plan for it.

 The 2% of Times I Go In Person

-Theraspecs and noise-canceling headphones the entire time.
+Theraspecs and noise-canceling headphones the entire time as well for light and noise sensitivity defense points.
 No exceptions.

 Even With Protection, It Still Costs